COMP2150-24s1/level-design-assessment-lpurcell23/README.md

 The player approaches a health pickup on the ground, with a medical cross symbol displayed within it.
 As the player collects the health pickup, their health bar replenishes.
-Health only goes up if the player has previously taken damage Introducing health pickups after the first incounter with enemy provides players with a means to recover from damage taken, teaching them the importance of managing their health throughout the game.
+Health only goes up if the player has previously taken damage Introducing health pickups after the first encounter with the enemy provides players with a means to recover from damage taken, teaching them the importance of managing their health throughout the game.

 ### 2.5.
 Keys

 ![Keys!](DocImages/key.png)

-The player discovers the key symbol once completeing a segment of the level.
+The player discovers the key symbol once completing a segment of the level.
-Once collected the Key will appear as collected for the player As the player collects the key, it disappears from the environment, and a sound effect plays.
+Once collected, the Key will appear as on the top of the screen.
-Collecting the key shows the player the player has completed a part of the level and gives them a sense of completion.
+Collecting the Key shows the player the player has completed a part of the level and gives them a sense of completion.

 ### 2.6.
 Moving Platforms

 ![MovingPlatforms!](DocImages/movingplatform.png)

 The player approaches a large pool of acid with a platform moving from one side to another.
-As the player steps onto a moving platform, they are carried over the pool of acid.
+As the player steps onto a moving platform, they are carried over the acid pool.
-The player successfully navigates across the moving platforms to reach the other side..
-Using moving platforms familiarizes players with platforming mechanics and dynamic level elements, preparing them for more complex platforming challenges later in the game.
+Moving platforms familiarise players with platforming mechanics and dynamic level elements, preparing them for more complex platforming challenges later in the game.

 ### 2.7.
 Passthrough Platforms

 ![PassthroughPlatfroms!](DocImages/passingthroughplatforms.png)

-The player encounters a platform with circles on it and realise they are unable to get pass the spikes.
+The player encounters a platform with circles on it and realises they are unable to get past the spikes.
-This prompts the player to pass through the platform to avoid the spike safely.
-Once the player is safe from the spikes they are able to jump back up through the platform.
+Once the player is safe from the spikes, they can jump back up through the platform.
-The passthrough platforms makes players navigate hazardous areas safely, adding depth to platforming and traversal mechanics.
+The passthrough platforms make players navigate hazardous areas safely, adding depth to platforming and traversal mechanics.

 ### 2.8.
 Spikes

 ![Spikes!](DocImages/spikes.png)

 The player approaches a section of the ground with sharp spikes.
-As the player steps onto the spikes, they take damage and a pain animation is triggered.
+As the player steps onto the spikes, they take damage.
 The player retreats from the spikes and finds an alternate path to get past them.
-The initial introduction to the spikes emphasizes their role as deadly hazards, teaching players to avoid them.
+The initial introduction to the spikes emphasises their role as deadly hazards, teaching players to avoid them.

 ### 2.9.
 Spitters